 Nadex Video Review

-Nadex itself runs within Federal regulations and undergoes regular compliance reviews with the US Commodity Futures Trading Commission, or CFTC.
-You can read the results of a recent CFTC
+Nadex itself runs within Federal regulations and undergoes regular compliance reviews with the US Commodity Futures Trading Commission or CFTC.

 For US residents, Nadex offers both individual and business accounts.
-Nadex also offers individual accounts for international users from 41 different countries.
+Nadex also offers individual accounts for international users from over 35 different countries.

 Individual accounts require your personal information including name, address, date of birth, and Social Security number.
-Foreign accounts require the user’s national ID number or similar.
+Foreign accounts require documentary evidence of the individual’s identity and address.

 Business accounts are available for trusts, LLCs, partnerships, and corporations.
-Opening this type of account requires additional documentation including a W-9 and government ID from each account signer.
+Opening this type of account requires additional documentation including a W-9 and information from beneficial owners and account traders.

-In either case, you can fund a new account with a debit card, ACH transfer, or bank wire.
-Debit cards are the easiest in most cases, as the transfer is free and funds are available instantly.
+For US individual accounts, you can fund a new account with a debit card, ACH transfer, or bank wire.
+Debit cards may be the easiest in most cases, as the transfer is free and funds are available instantly.
 Accounts do not require a specific opening deposit – however, in order to become a member of the exchange and to be eligible to trade, the account will need to be funded.
 The cost to place a trade is always equal to the maximum risk, plus any fees, which are required to be in your account when the order is placed.

 Types of trades and available investments

-Binary options – Binary options are a bet on whether or not an asset or market will be above or below a specific point on a specific date and time.
+- Binary options – Binary options are a question based on whether or not an asset or market will be above or below a specific point on a specific date and time.
 If you get it right, you profit.
 You can also trade out of binary option contracts early to limit losses or secure profits.

-Touch brackets – Touch brackets give you the ability to enter a specific floor or ceiling that can automatically execute a trade if the floor or ceiling are hit or passed.
+- Knock-outs – Knock-outs give you the ability to enter a trade in a specific floor and ceiling range that can automatically execute a trade if the floor or ceiling are hit or passed.
 This type of options contract works similarly to a stop or limit trade in the stock market in many ways.

-Call spreads – Call spreads are another type of bracket trade, but the expiration is time-based rather than price-based and you are not knocked out of your trade if either limit is breached.
+- Call spreads – Call spreads are another type of bracket trade, but the expiration is time-based rather than price-based and you are not knocked out of your trade if either limit is breached.

-For binary options, the most popular investment at Nadex, the price is always between 0 – 100% and $100.
+For binary options, the most popular trading product at Nadex, the price is always between $0 and $100.
 You are able to exit an option before the contract expiration date by closing a position on the Nadex platform.
-Each trade has it’s own maximum profit and loss.
-Typically the most you can make or lose on a single Nadex binary option is 100%.
+Each trade has its own maximum profit and loss.
+Typically, the most you can make or lose on a single Nadex binary option is $100, excluding exchange fees.

-Trades are available focused on these market indicators and assets:
+Trades are available focused on these market indicators and underlying asset classes:

 A big downside to Nadex is the lack of a desktop-based platform.
 That is a powerful feature that can give some professional traders an edge with slightly better performance.
 However, every trader that trades on Nadex uses the exact same platform, so you know you have a level playing field.

 A powerful benefit of the platform is an instant calculation showing the maximum profit and loss, max ROI, and probability ITM from a specific trade before you enter.
-For example, I queued up a trade for 100 a market order to buy 100 options for the EUR/USD currency pair.
-As the price moves, the max profit and loss, max ROI, and probability ITM at the bottom of the trade window update on the fly.
+For example, I queued up a trade for a market order to buy 100 options for the EUR/USD currency pair.
+As the price moves, the max profit and loss, max ROI, and probability ITM at the bottom of the order ticket update on the fly.

 Nadex charts are not customizable to the extent you get from some professional-level tools, but it has all of the important information for supported options.